mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 > The National Teacher said, “Build a seamless monument for me.”

-A *seamless monument* is a very common term in Buddhism. (*Transcriber’s Note:* He might mean it’s a common concept.)
+A *seamless monument* is a very... what would you say... common term in Buddhism. (*Transcriber’s Note:* He might mean it’s a common concept.)

 If you go to [Eiheiji](glossary#eiheiji) monastery, in front of the gates there is a [huge] lantern by a small pond, where people let go of fish and turtles, whatever.
 That is *freedom*; that pond is a place for the fish and turtles to be free from the dangerous situation in life.
 So by this pond you have a big lantern.
 You know the lanterns in the temple?
 Not like this [little type of] lantern; you can see them in pictures. (*Transcriber’s Note*: A stone lantern, the size of a monument.)